dart-lang/site-www/src/samples/index.md

 ```

 Here is an example of an enhanced enum declaration
-which allow you to define a class-like structure
+that allows you to define a class-like structure
 with a defined set of constant instances:

 <?code-excerpt "misc/lib/samples/spacecraft.dart (enhanced-enum)"?>